DavidWells/themeable-components/readme.md

 5. Swap out path in `stylePath` in `.componentrc.json` and see the different themes apply.

+## Theming

+See https://github.com/DavidWells/component-themes/tree/master/MaterialUI for an example theme.

+Basically if the .css file matching the component name exists it will override the default.

+If you set the Wordpress theme, https://github.com/DavidWells/component-themes/blob/master/WordPress/Button.css will be the CSS used with button component and the component will inherit the props passed in https://github.com/DavidWells/component-themes/blob/master/WordPress/Button.config.js#L5

 # Goal
 Create reusable components to be used by all my projects.
 No more recreating the wheel